How to Make Money from Student Loan Stocks

 Government websites tend to be clunky.
 They are usually difficult to navigate and even harder to decipher.
 Have a question about your student loans?
 Have fun calling customer service at the Department of Education.
 Odds are, you’ll sit on hold for 30 minutes just to get referred back to the website.

 Sofi, on the other hand, is incredibly user-friendly.
 It offers both a website as well as a mobile app.
-Sofi has taken the complicated process of refinancing student loans and made it easier.
+Sofi has simplified the process of refinancing student loans.
 On top of that, it has live support seven days a week.
 To back up its marketing, Sofi has competitive rates.
 It offers fixed rates as low as 2.49% and variable rates as low as 1.74%.
-It’s no wonder that Sofi has notched 5 consecutive quarters of 100+% product growth.
+It’s no wonder that Sofi has notched several consecutive quarters of 100+% product growth.